eagle-yw/leveldb/doc/index.md

   //   if a < b: negative result
   //   if a > b: positive result
   //   else: zero result
-  int Compare(const leveldb::Slice& a, const leveldb::Slice& b) const {
+  int Compare(const leveldb::std::string_view& a, const leveldb::std::string_view& b) const {
     int a1, a2, b1, b2;
     ParseKey(a, &a1, &a2);
     ParseKey(b, &b1, &b2);